Developerodin/VSC_Insurance_App_Backend/S3_IMAGE_UPLOAD_GUIDE.md

   "details": [
     {
       "field": "image",
-      "message": "\"image\" must be a string"
+      "message": "\"image\" must be a valid uri"
     }
   ]
 }